 Interested in hosting a speaker via video?
 Learn more about our Virtual Speakers Bureau here.

 |Brad Reimer - Director of Donor Advisement and Special Projects|

 |Sophia Bezoplenko - Material Resources Coordinator|

-Associate Director of Social Enterprise, MCC Manitoba
+Director of Donor Advisement and Special Projects, MCC Manitoba

 Material Resources Coordinator, MCC Manitoba

 Sophia has been the Winnipeg Material Resources Coordinator for MCC Manitoba since January 2015.
 She coordinates volunteer efforts to assemble and pack material aid kits, several annual volunteer fundraising efforts, and provides presentations to church, school, and volunteer groups on MCC's relief, development, and peace work around the world.
 Sophia's prior MCC experience includes co-managing the Village Green Thrift Shop in Saskatoon, SK.
 She holds a Bachelor of Arts in Christian Studies and Certificate in Christian Studies in Worship Leadership from Horizon College and Seminary.